daveli/convox-deploy/README.md

 ## Getting Started

-1. Copy convox_deploy.sh to the root of your repo.
-2. Provide a Dockerfile and a docker-compose.yml.
+1. Provide a Dockerfile and a docker-compose.yml.
 To test that these work as expected, use `convox start` to load up your app.
 Example files have been provided in this repo in `/example`.
 Also provide a `.dockerignore` to make sure you ignore `.git` and any other temporary dirs that should not be deployed.
-3. Make sure that your docker-compose.yml points to an ECR repo in its `image` directive.
+2. Make sure that your docker-compose.yml points to an ECR repo in its `image` directive.
 See the example.
+3. Invoke the script, passing in your `APP_NAME` and `CONVOX_HOST` - if you have a ~/.convox/auth file, we will automatically read the password from there.
+If not, pass in `CONVOX_PASSWORD` as an env var as well.

+     APP_NAME=auctioneer-unstable bash -c "$(curl -sL https://raw.githubusercontent.com/reverbdotcom/convox-deploy/master/convox_deploy.sh)"

 If your app needs a dev-specific docker-compose, create `docker-compose.dev.yml` (convention, unrelated to this deploy script)